blog

 There are many crowdfunding platforms out there, and it can be difficult to decide which one suits you.
 There are four key factors to consider when it comes to choosing a crowdfunding platform.

-Price/Fees – Facilitating crowdfunding is a business and some platforms take advantage of the need for funds more than others.
+Price / fees – Facilitating crowdfunding is a business and some platforms take advantage of the need for funds more than others.
 Carefully review the fees and costs that are tacked on to your campaign.
 Some websites charge a flat monthly fee, others will charge a percentage of the total along with a transaction fee, and others will combine the two.
 Find a site that allows you to keep as much of your funding as possible.

 Funding schedule – Do you want your money now or later?
 Generally speaking, most crowdfunding websites hold your funds until you reach a goal or your campaign expires.
 There are a few out there, though, that will give you access to the funds after each donation is made.